New England Motor Freight Truck Accident Lawyers

 Why Trucking Accidents Cause Accidents & Wrongful Death So Often

-Every morning, thousands of tired truckers get behind the wheel of their tractor-trailers, big rigs, and more.
+Every morning, tired truckers get behind the wheel of their tractor-trailers and big rigs.
 Driving while tired might seem harmless to commuters, but even moderate tiredness might impair our driving as much as drinking does.
 Experts believe that about 1 in 7 trucking collisions are directly caused by fatigue, while 1 in 4 trucking fatalities occurred when a driver was hauling for longer than 17 hours.
 Tired driving is deadly, but why is it so common?

 Truck accidents we've investigated include: